vellow/easybar/README.md

 Hope to be a Alfred in Chrome.

-featrues:
+#### Keybind and Featrues:

+1. [Shift+Space] --- Lanuch
+2. [Esc]         --- Close
-1. Quick search in Bookmarks
+3. "bkk"[Space]  --- Quick search in Bookmarks
-2. Quick search in History
+4. "his"[Space]  --- Quick search in History
-3. Quick search in Youdao Dictionary
+5. "ydic"[Space] --- Quick search in Youdao Dictionary
-4. Search Google in new tab
+6. "gog"[Space]  --- Search Google in new tab
-5. Search Wikipedia in new tab
+7. "wiki"[Space] --- Search Wikipedia in new tab
+8. "stof"[Space] --- Search StackOverflow in new tab